LauYeeYu/Train-Ticket-System/docs/docs_code_structure.md

     int  number;
     int  price;
     int  from, to;
-    bool state; // true for bought, false for queuing long last = -1; // the last query long queue = -1; // the next queuing order
+    int state; // 1 for bought, 0 for queuing, -1 for refunded
+    long last = -1; // the last query
+    long queue = -1; // the next queuing order
 };